Notes on the Geography of The Western United States: Oahu 2: Honolulu

 You don't see water buffalo in Hawaii now, but they used to pull plows.

 Step back into our time machine.
 We're landing in 1820.
-Looks like New England, doesn't it.
-And you know why.
+Looks like New England, doesn't it?
+And you can guess why.

 It's a frame house, begun as a one-room house in 1821 and built largely from timbers imported from Maine.
 The builder was Thomas Bailey Aldrich, who more or less copied a house in Portsmouth, New Hampshire.
 The occupants were Mr and Mrs Daniel Chamberlain and their six children.
 Figured it out yet?
 P.S.
 The foundation is of coral blocks set in burned coral mortar.
 Doesn't help?
 But maybe the little gray cells are working now.